HeartAttackCat/JavaProject2/README.md

 -----
 Hunter Lane
 -
-Planning the project.
-Created drafts for the diagrams.
-Wrote code.
-Debugging.
+Planned out Class Diagram
+Worked on DFUsers
+Worked on Doughnut Factory
 -
 Jalethzie Pena:
 -
+Wrote all initial diagrams
+Worked on Presentation
-Worked on presenation.
+Worked on DFUsers
-Wrote code.
 -
 Kassidy Maberry
 -
+Worked on DFUsers
+Worked on Doughnut Factory
-Worked on code.
+Worked on data files
-Debugging.
-Finalized Class diagram.
 -
 Ambrosia Ingoglia
 -
-Created sequence diagrams.
+Typed up all diagrams
+Worked on presentation
-Worked on presenation.
+Worked on DFUsers
 -
 -----
 Things that could of been improved: